How to Restrict Products By Customer Group in Magento 2?

 The settings for the restriction of category, product, and static page on Mageplaza Catalog Permissions are the same.
 More specifically,

-For each setting sections, select Enable = Yes to enable that feature on the module
+For each setting section, select Enable = Yes to enable that feature on the module

 Next, choose the page you want to redirect to when visitors access the restricted products, catalog, or static page by selecting Redirect To = CMS Page/ Specific Url